Building the Foundation for Restorative Dentistry

 Replacing Teeth: Will I need bone grafting?

-When you come into our office for a dental plant consultation, our surgeon, Dr. Fateh, will thoroughly examine your jawbone structure in order to determine whether or not you will need a bone graft.
+When you come into our office for a dental plant consultation, Dr. Fateh will thoroughly examine your jawbone structure in order to determine whether or not you will need a bone graft.
 The most common reasons our patients need bone grafting before implant placement include:

 - Missing tooth for several months—Your jawbone begins to deteriorate as soon as you lose a tooth or have an extraction.